unionlabs/union/docs/docs/04_infrastructure/01_node_operators/node_configuration.md

 ### P2P Listening Address

-Located in the `p2p` TOML group under the "P2P Configuration Options" section.
+Located in the `p2p` TOML table under the "P2P Configuration Options" section.

 You'll want to ensure your node is configured to accept p2p connections.
 To do so, set this value to the appropriate address.